 How Contract Drift Happens

 Drift is inevitable in any system with multiple moving parts.
 A backend engineer adds a required field to a response object.
 A frontend developer changes a query parameter name.
 A database migration renames a column.
 Each change is correct in isolation.
-Together, they create mismatches that only surface during integration testing — or worse, in production.
+Together, they create disagreements that only surface during integration testing — or worse, in production.

 # Contract drift timeline: